mrjrask/oled_display_waveshare_1in5/README.md

 # OLED Scoreboard & Info Display (Waveshare 1.5" RGB SSD1351)

 A tiny, always‑on scoreboard and info display that runs on a Raspberry Pi and a Waveshare 1.5" RGB OLED (SSD1351).
-It cycles through date/time, weather, travel time, indoor sensors, stocks, Blackhawks & Bears screens, MLB standings, and Cubs/White Sox game views (last/live/next).
+It cycles through date/time, weather, travel time, indoor sensors, stocks, Blackhawks, Bulls & Bears screens, MLB standings, and Cubs/White Sox game views (last/live/next).

 > **Highlights**
 > - Smooth animations: scroll and fade‑in